Ebookchain/ebook-electron-official-docs/en/api/browser-window.md

 * `defaultMonospaceFontSize` Integer - Defaults to `13`.
 * `minimumFontSize` Integer - Defaults to `0`.
 * `defaultEncoding` String - Defaults to `ISO-8859-1`.
+* `backgroundThrottling` Boolean - Whether to throttle animations and timers when the page becomes background.
+Defaults to `true`.

 ## Events